 Multiple Distractions at Once

 Some actions combine all three types of distraction.
 Texting while driving is a clear example.
 It takes eyes off the road, hands off the wheel, and focus away from driving.
-Crashes caused by texting or other forms of cell phone use are increasing across many states.
+Crashes caused by texting or other forms of cell phone use are increasing across many states, including in College Park, where areas like Old National Highway and near Interstate 285 are known for heavy traffic and frequent accidents.

 High-Risk Groups

 Teen drivers and novice drivers face a higher risk of distraction-related crashes.
-Younger drivers are more likely to use hand held devices and engage with passengers.
-Education and awareness campaigns targeting these age groups aim to reduce distraction-related injuries and deaths.
+Younger drivers in College Park are more likely to use handheld devices and engage with passengers.
+Education and awareness campaigns targeting these age groups aim to reduce distraction-related injuries and deaths, helping to make local roads like Main Street and Godby Road safer for all drivers.

 Crashes involving distracted drivers often result in severe injuries or fatalities.
 According to the National Highway Traffic Safety Administration, thousands of people are killed each year in distraction-related crashes.
-Understanding what counts as distracted driving is the first step toward distraction free driving and safer roads.
+Understanding what counts as distracted driving is the first step toward distraction-free driving and safer roads.
+In College Park, where traffic congestion around Interstate 285 and Old National Highway can lead to high-stress driving situations, it’s especially important to stay focused and avoid distractions on the road.

-Georgia has strict laws to reduce crashes caused by distracted drivers.
-These laws focus on preventing cell phone use and other distractions while operating a motor vehicle.
+Georgia has strict laws to reduce crashes caused by distracted drivers, including in College Park, where busy streets like Old National Highway and Main Street often experience heavy traffic.
+These laws focus on preventing cell phone use and other distractions while operating a motor vehicle, making it easier to identify and hold accountable those responsible for crashes in College Park and surrounding areas.

 Hands-Free Georgia Act (O.C.G.A. § 40-6-241)

-The Hands-Free Georgia Act makes it illegal for drivers to hold a phone or use other hand held devices while driving.
+The Hands-Free Georgia Act makes it illegal for drivers in College Park to hold a phone or use other handheld devices while driving.
 This includes reading or sending text messages, watching videos, and using social media.
-Drivers must use hands-free technology such as Bluetooth or speakerphone.
-The law applies to all drivers and is enforced statewide.
+Drivers must use hands-free technology such as Bluetooth or speakerphone, which is critical in areas like Old National Highway and Interstate 285, where traffic can come to a halt.
+The law applies to all drivers in Georgia and is enforced statewide, meaning that drivers in College Park must adhere to these rules or face penalties.

 Restrictions on Cell Phone Use

-Drivers cannot physically hold a phone or rest it on any part of their body while driving.
-Even at a red light or in traffic, the law remains in effect.
-Texting, emailing, or browsing the internet is not allowed.
-Use of headphones or earpieces is limited to one ear only.
-These restrictions are in place to reduce distraction and prevent fatal crashes.
+Drivers in College Park cannot physically hold a phone or rest it on any part of their body while driving, even at a red light or in traffic.
+Texting, emailing, or browsing the internet is not allowed under Georgia’s distracted driving laws.
+The use of headphones or earpieces is limited to one ear only, which is important in College Park, where high-traffic areas like Godby Road or near Hartsfield-Jackson Atlanta International Airport can create dangerous situations if drivers are distracted.
+These restrictions are in place to reduce distraction and prevent fatal crashes, especially in busy traffic environments.

-Teen drivers under 18 are banned from any cell phone use while driving, even if it is hands-free.
+Teen drivers under 18 in College Park are banned from any cell phone use while driving, even if it is hands-free.
 This rule reflects the higher risk for younger drivers and the number of crashes involving distracted driving in this age group.
-Georgia law treats violations seriously and may include fines, points on the license, and license suspension.
+Given that College Park is a hub for young drivers commuting to nearby schools or using major routes like Interstate 285, this law is crucial to reducing crashes involving distracted teens.
+Violating this law can lead to fines, points on the license, and even license suspension.

 Penalties for Violating the Law

-First-time offenders face a fine of $50 and one point on their license.
-Second and third offenses bring higher fines and more points.
+In College Park, as well as statewide, first-time offenders of Georgia’s distracted driving laws face a fine of $50 and one point on their license.
+Second and third offenses bring higher fines and more points, which can accumulate quickly for those driving in high-traffic areas like Main Street or Old National Highway.
 These penalties apply to all drivers, including those operating commercial vehicles.
-Company policy does not protect employees from liability if they cause a distracted driving accident.
+Company policy does not protect employees from liability if they cause a distracted driving accident in College Park or surrounding areas.

 Legal Impact in an Accident

-If a driver breaks Georgia’s distracted driving laws and causes a crash, it may count as negligence per se.
+If a driver in College Park violates Georgia’s distracted driving laws and causes a crash, it may count as negligence per se.
 This means the violation itself can help prove fault in a legal case.
-Victims of crashes involving distracted drivers can use the law to support a claim for damages such as medical bills, lost wages, and pain and suffering.
+Victims of crashes involving distracted drivers in College Park can use the law to support a claim for damages such as medical bills, lost wages, and pain and suffering.
+Working with an experienced College Park car accident attorney from Buddoo & Associates, P.C. can help ensure you receive the compensation you deserve after a distracted driving accident.

 Legal Liability in a Distracted Driving Accident